Skip to content

 7. Watch your language

 To avoid polarization, don’t say “gun control” when you mean “gun violence prevention.”
-Some terms may also perpetuate stereotypes.
-If you’re covering gun violence, learn about guns.

 5. Don’t cover; engage!